timoderbeste/gpt-sh/README.md

 #### LOAD_FILE

-This action let you load the content of a file into Shell GPT 2.
+This action let you load the content of a file into GPT-SHell.
 This is one major difference or upgrade from the original Shell GPT.
 You can specify the paths of the files you want to load.